 Wilderland is an ever changing enigma that takes grounding in its awesome past, the people here and now and its limitless future potential

 Dan and Edith Hansen first started cultivating Wilderland in 1964 as a place to practice growing organic food - now one of Aotearoas first and longest serving organic farms!
-The opportunity to learn about ourselves through relationship with each other and humble occupation through living was another key factor in the development of Wilderland, Krishnamutri's philosophies and teachings had a big influence on Dan from a young age and and contributed to Wilderland being a non-intentional community.
+The opportunity to learn about ourselves through relationship with each other through humble occupation was another key factor in the development of Wilderland, Krishnamutri's philosophies and teachings had a big influence on Dan from a young age and and contributed to Wilderland being a non-intentional community.
 It is also the connecting point that bought Dan and Edith together.
 In a note from 1994, Dan wrote "My part in bringing about the development which has come to be known as Wilderland has lain in attempt to live in a manner which is not constrained by any limiting concept or determined by any particular tradition, ideology or goal... my underlying concern is to simply live intelligently; to learn from whatever occurs, to be open to experimentation and exploration and in a way that is not bound by a conclusion... a particular concern of mine has been the needs of children and developing young adults"

-Here at Wilderland we offer a unique experiance of learning by living; through relationship with each other and our selves, for everything is relationship.
+Here at Wilderland we offer a unique experiance of learning by living; through relationship with the land, each other and our selves, for everything is relationship.
 Initiative and creativity go a long in this environment. self reliance was one of Dans core beliefs and by the sounds he was a teriffic example of that.

 We are so grateful for this gesture of longevity that Dan and Edith left behind for all who are looking to learn benefit from, we are glad to see its continuity flourishing as an educational trust.